-We obviously have the following sequence of inclusions of modules:
+We have the following sequence of inclusions of modules:

-and the subsequent Lemma explains the inductive description of the successive quotients \begin{prop} The assignments $w_{\lambda}\mapsto w_i$ of the cyclic vectors extend to the following list of epimorphisms
+and the subsequent Lemma explains the inductive description of the successive quotients \begin{prop} The assignments $v_{\lambda}\mapsto v_i$ of the cyclic vectors extend to the following list of epimorphisms

-\end{prop} \begin{proof} Note that all successive quotients $\sDM_i/\sDM_{i+1}$ are cyclic modules by construction and the grading shifts are adapted in order to have a cyclic vector of the same weight and $(z,\xi)$-degree in the correcponding nonsymmetric Macdonald module.
-So in order to have well defined morphisms~\eqref{filtr1}-\eqref{filtr4} one has to check the defining relations of the Macdonald module. \begin{itemize} \item The relations for $w_1$ follows directly from the defining relations of $\sEMloc_{(-k)\omega}$. \item From the theory of Weyl modules we have:
+\end{prop} \begin{proof} Note that all successive quotients $\sDM_i/\sDM_{i+1}$ are cyclic modules by construction and the grading shifts are adapted to have a cyclic vector of the same weight and $(z,\xi)$-degree in the corresponding nonsymmetric Macdonald module.
+So to have well-defined morphisms~\eqref{filtr1}-\eqref{filtr4} one has to check the defining relations of the Macdonald module. \begin{itemize} \item The relations for $v_1$ follow directly from the defining relations of $\sEMloc_{(-k)\omega}$. \item From the theory of Weyl modules we have:

 Moreover from the theory of Weyl modules for $l>0$ we have: $e^k ez^l w=0$.
 Now we get:

 and for $l>0$